 setting which can be used to select an appropriate server from the

-cluster, it can also be used for EJB clients to discover a server.
-A
+in a cluster, it can also be used for EJB clients to discover a server.

 multicast:// URL can be used in the

-signify that multicast should be used to seed the connection process.
-Such
+properties to signify that multicast should be used to seed the

 The URL has optional query parameters such as

-particular cluster group as well as set how long you are willing to wait in
+a particular cluster group as well as set how long you are willing to

-the discovery process till finally giving up.
-The first matching service
+wait in the discovery process till finally giving up.
+The first matching

-that it sees "flowing" around on the UDP stream is the one it picks and
+service that it sees "flowing" around on the UDP stream is the one it

-sticks to for that and subsequent requests, ensuring UDP is only used when
+picks and sticks to for that and subsequent requests, ensuring UDP is